 Larry and Jeanette, along with their children would like to thank the locals and tourists alike for making Starvin Marvin's what it is today.
 Starvin' Marvin's is the longest independently owned restaurant in Branson.

-In 2015 Larry and Jeannette Rogers were inducted into the Who's Who hall of fame for small business owners.
 The Legacy of Starvin' Marvin's will last as long as God allows... to Christ be the glory!

 For they had a dream, set out to achieve it, and succeeded.